hr991117/Songs_website_DA/README.md

 - Before executing the script, ensure that you have taken a backup of your database to avoid data loss.
 - Verify the database schema to ensure compatibility with the script.

----

-Feel free to adjust this README file based on the actual contents of your SQL script.